 Accessing the gradebook

-1. Access the gradebook from your course homepage by clicking the Grades link in the Course Administration block or clicking on This Course>Grades from the top menu navigation bar.
+1. Access the gradebook from your course homepage by clicking the Gradebook setup link in the Course Administration block or clicking on This Course>Grades from the top menu navigation bar.

-2. The default view when accessing the gradebook from This course>Grades is the “Grader report” which displays students as rows and graded items as columns.
+- The default view when accessing the gradebook from This course>Grades is the “Grader report,” which displays students as rows and graded items as columns.
 Clicking the Turn editing on in the top right corner will allow you to quickly edit any student’s grade for any assignment.

 4. The “Overview report” is only relevant for students and displays a student’s grades for all Moodle courses that he/she is enrolled in.

 5. The “User Report” is the default view for students and displays a specific student’s grades for each graded item in the course.

 Overview of gradebook functions

 Categories – Categories are sections in the gradebook that can be weighted differently than other categories.
 For instance, say a course grade consists of 20% quizzes, 20% homework, 50% exams and 10% participation.
 In the gradebook, the instructor would create a category for quizzes, one for homework, one for exams, and one for participation.
 The instructor could then enter the weights for each of these categories so that final grades would be automatically calculated with the weights.

 Items – An “item” is the Moodle term for any activity for which a grade is received, whether it’s an exam, a paper, an online lesson, or a participation grade.
 Items are automatically created for Moodle activities (such as quizzes or assignments), but can also be added for offline activities.

 Aggregation – The default aggregation method is called Natural.
 This is the only aggregation method available for Moodle.
 This aggregation method uses the natural weighting of point values to sum all grades.
 You can assign specific weights to certain categories or grade items as well as award extra credit with this aggregation method.